jamadam/mojo-checkbot/readme_en.md

 ## DESCRIPTION

-This is a Link checker for website.
-Once you start the daemon with a URL option, you can see the checking results at http://127.0.0.1:3000 on your brouser and the report will automatically be updated.
+mojo-checkbot is a Link checker for website.
+Once you start the daemon with a URL option, the crawler automatically collects the status codes for links and makes the report view available at http://127.0.0.1:3000.
+The report will automatically be updated until the jobs queue is empty.

 ## OPTIONS